- 22 Resorts

 - Resorts open before those of many other states

 - Home to Vail, Beaver Creek, Copper Mountain

 Season Start/End: 11/15 - 3/29

 |745ft - 1290ft|

-Equipment rental and repair, lockers, retail shops, ski valet, warming huts and child care.
+Boyne Highlands offers equipment rental and repair, lockers, retail shops, ski valet, warming huts and child care.
 Private and group lessons, kids and teen camps, tubing, cross country skiing, snowshoeing, Zipline Adventures, dog sledding, horseback trail riding, mountaintop dining, appetizing eateries, après-ski nightlife, ice skating and spa.
-Snowmobiling available nearby.
+Snowmobiling is also available nearby.